 - Action stage: With the action stage, the individual is ready to make major changes.
 Often, they will be able to remain sober for long periods of time.
 If they have the opportunity to work with addiction specialists, they will seek out professional care.
 Instead of merely quitting drugs, they will make changes in other areas of their life as well.

 - Maintenance stage: After someone has finished addiction treatment, they can work on their long-term sobriety in the maintenance stage.
 During this stage, they will learn how to prevent a relapse.
-They will also work on maintaining a healthy lifestyle and sober friendships.
+They will also work on maintaining mental health issues, and behavioral health lifestyle, and sober friendships.

 How Long Can a Patient Stay in Rehab?